Level 4, 18 North Tce, Adelaide SA

 You will need to obtain a referral from your GP as well as a letter from an Optometrist demonstrating your visual field defect and the degree of visual disturbance.
 If you think you may qualify for a medically indicated Blepharoplasty, please make this known when booking your consultation and we will be pleased to assist you with the next steps.

 There is a lot of information to take in during your first consultation.
-We encourage our patients to go home and think about the procedure, discuss it with trusted others and then see us for a second, usually shorter, consultation.
-We find our patients almost always return with additional questions they hadn’t originally considered.
+We encourage patients to go home and think about the procedure, discuss it with trusted others and then see us for a second, usually shorter, consultation.
+We find patients almost always return with additional questions they hadn’t originally considered.
 This second visit allows you to go into your surgery feeling confident and fully informed about your procedure.

 Before your procedure